sentubiswas013/ReactJs/assets/css/question-11-java-code-excercise-01-simple-answer.md

         System.out.println("The character '" + targetChar + "' occurs " + count + " times in the string.");
     }
 }
+//Output: The character 'r' occurs 2 times in the string.
 ```

 ### ✅ **13.
 Swap Two Strings**